Continuous-time persuasion by filtering: Introduction

 \section{Introduction}

-In conjunction with technological advancement and consumer preferences, information represents a powerful instrument for influencing the actions of individuals.
+In conjunction with technologies and consumer preferences, information represents a powerful instrument for influencing the actions of individuals.
 The Cambridge Analytica scandal represents one of the most recent and potentially alarming instances of the use of information to influence a collective decision.
-In this case, Cambridge Analytica harvested millions of Facebook users' information with the objective of designing a targeted information policy to undecided voters in the 2016 US Presidential election (for a detailed account of the precise nature of the information collected from Facebook users, see \cite{Rehman19}).
+To be more precise, Cambridge Analytica harvested millions of Facebook users' information with the objective of designing a targeted information policy to undecided voters in the 2016 US Presidential election (for a detailed account of the precise nature of the information collected from Facebook users and their information targeting strategy, see \cite{Rehman19}).
 If this case captured the attention of public authorities due to its magnitude, the sale campaigns on social networks that employ influencers as mediators also expose all of us to information provided by agents whose intentions are not necessarily aligned with the best interests of consumers\footnote{This is particularly relevant in light of the recent French law (2023-451) of 9 June 2023 on the regulation of the activities of social media influencers.}.
-Lobbyists in the pharmaceutical industry or tobacco companies provide further examples of situations where information is the natural tool used to influence the decision of a public decision maker.
+Lobbyists in the pharmaceutical industry or tobacco companies provide further examples of situations where information is the natural tool used to influence the decision of a public policy maker.
 Thus, on one hand, it would be remiss to ignore the examples of situations where information is provided to the benefit of the influencer.
 On the other hand, it is important to recognise that there are alternative situations where information provision is required for the benefit of the consumer.
 For example, the dissemination of accurate information about the state of the pandemic was a significant factor in obtaining public acceptance of the necessary restrictions to save lives.
 For further insights on this last framework see \cite{Pathak22}.